-Crimson-winged Finch is one of the special birds we see in the High Atlas mountains Photo: James Lidster
+Atlas Crimson-winged Finch is one of the special birds we see in the High Atlas mountains Photo: James Lidster

 As early spring touches Morocco, the country bursts into life, offering the visiting birdwatcher some truly memorable experiences.
-We begin in the town of Marrakech before heading into the dramatic mountains of the High Atlas.
+We begin in Marrakech before heading into the dramatic mountains of the High Atlas.
 Here we’ll seek out a variety of mountain species, and in particular the elusive Crimson-winged Finch, a species that is probably seen more easily here than anywhere else.

-Perhaps most exciting of all will be our trip through the desert areas near Boumalne and Merzouga along the edge of the spectacular Sahara Desert.
+Perhaps most exciting of all will be our trip through the desert areas near Boumalne Dades and Merzouga along the edge of the spectacular Sahara.
 In this beautiful landscape are more exciting birds including some classic desert species of North Africa such as Cream-coloured Courser, Thick-billed Lark and Desert Sparrow.
 We then travel down to the Atlantic coast and Agadir where we hope to find Northern Bald Ibis, one of the world’s rarest birds, as well as a variety of waterbirds on the estuaries of the Souss and Massa.

-The three countries of Morocco, Tunisia and Algeria make up the ‘Maghreb’ and this area has several endemic species/subspecies depending on whose taxonomy you follow.
+Days 2-3: From Marrakech we’ll drive south to the Atlas mountains where we have two days exploring this wonderful area.
+One of the key species we’ll be looking for is the Atlas Crimson-winged Finch often found amongst flocks of Rock Sparrows, ‘Atlas’ Horned Larks, ‘North African’ Chaffinch and ‘North African’ Blue Tit (many of these already regarded by some authorities as species in their own rights).
+The three countries of Morocco, Tunisia and Algeria make up the ‘Maghreb’, and this area has several endemic species or subspecies depending on whose taxonomy you follow.
 This mountainous terrain will hopefully provide us with two of these, namely Moussier’s Redstart and Seebohm’s Wheatear, whilst Black Wheatear and Black Redstart are both common.
-The high meadows, sometimes covered in snow even in April, are home to both Alpine and Red-billed Chough, whilst Water Pipit and ‘White-throated’ Dipper may be found nearby.
+The high meadows, sometimes covered in snow in April, are home to both Alpine and Red-billed Chough, whilst Water Pipit and ‘White-throated’ Dipper may be found nearby.
 The local race of Long-legged Buzzards may drift past and, having now recovered from years of persecution, there is always the chance of a mighty Lammergeier.
-Night at Oukaimeden.
+Night near Oukaimeden.

-Day 4: We’ll head out before breakfast to explore the famous Tagdilt region.
-Our targets for the day will include Crowned and Black-bellied Sandgrouse, Lanner Falcon, Cream-coloured Courser, Desert and Red-rumped Wheatears, Trumpeter Finch and a selection of larks including Greater Hoopoe, Temminck’s Horned, both Greater and Lesser Short-toed Larks, and with luck the highly nomadic Thick-billed Lark.
+Day 5: We’ll head out after breakfast to explore the famous Tagdilt region.
+Our targets for the day will include Black-bellied Sandgrouse, Cream-coloured Courser, Desert and Red-rumped Wheatears, Trumpeter Finch and a selection of larks including Greater Hoopoe, Temminck’s Horned, both Greater and Lesser Short-toed Larks and, with luck, the highly nomadic Thick-billed Lark.
 At this time of year migration is often evident over the desert as small groups of European Bee-eaters and swifts (both Pallid and Common) work their way north.
-Night in Boumalne.
+The afternoon will be spent looking for another North African endemic, Tristram’s Warbler.
+Night in Boumalne Dades.

 The afternoon will be spent around the Souss estuary where anything can, and frequently does, turn up.
-Large wading birds such as Greater Flamingo, Eurasian Spoonbill and White Stork can be numerous and we’ll check the gulls and terns for species such Mediterranean Gull, and Gull-billed and Caspian Terns.
-Waders are often plentiful and the selection ever-changing from both Bar-tailed and Black-tailed Godwits to Eurasian Greenshank, Grey and Kentish Plovers and Little Stint.
+Large wading birds such as Greater Flamingo, Eurasian Spoonbill and White Stork can be numerous and we’ll check the gulls and terns for species such as Mediterranean Gull and Gull-billed and Caspian Terns.
+Waders are often plentiful and the selection ever-changing from both Bar-tailed and Black-tailed Godwits to Eurasian Greenshank, Grey and Kentish Plovers, and Little Stint.
 The nearby scrub holds plenty of Maghreb (Moroccan) Magpies as well as a special bird widespread through Africa south of the Sahara, the striking Black-crowned Tchagra.
 Night in Agadir.